aaronsegura/wacom_profile/README.md

 Just Turrible
 -------------
 * Unpredictable results if using multiple tablets.
 Do people even do that?
-* Need to be able to define buttons, too.
-Why not?
-It's linux.
 * USB Stuff is mostly untested in most situations.
 It worked once for me, so it might work for you.
 Submit a bug if not.